 top of page

-• Writer's pictureTamsin Hartley
+Writer's pictureTamsin Hartley

 A few questions to help brighten your day

-The Listening Space is a process that uses a specific set of questions to help you explore what is on your mind in a way that can be constructive and very creative.
+The Listening Space is a process that uses a specific set of questions (called Clean questions) to help you explore what is on your mind in a way that can be constructive and very creative.
 What follows is a lovely story that was shared with me by a friend who held a Listening Space for someone she encountered in her local park.
 It helped him to settle his anxiety and bring some lightness to his day.

 "I was sitting on a bench in my local park – a place I love to go to unwind – when I was joined by a lovely young man who I’ve come to know a little over the years.
 He’s been struggling with his mental health lately and seemed a bit jittery.
 He had his arms folded across his chest, as if to protect himself.